 - Other elegant regional cities with temples, art, bridges, monasteries, rivers and coastlines

-Prices vary based on team size and trip duration, but a typical trip to Portugal will last 7 days and cost around $1,250 – $1,500/person depending on the length of stay and other options.
+Prices vary based on team size and trip duration, but a typical trip to Portugal will last 7 days and cost around $1350 to $1600 per person depending on the length of stay and other options.
 That fee covers your lodging, food, in-country transportation, insurance, and a donation to fund the project.
 Fees do not include airfare, visa fees, tips, or site-seeing (unless otherwise indicated).

-If looking to bring a group contact firstname.lastname@example.org for more details or submit your trip proposal here.
+If looking to bring a group contact firstname.lastname@example.org for more details and submit your trip proposal here.

 Get to Know the Domus Guest House